pyserial/pyserial/pyserial/documentation/pyserial.rst

 There are also packaged versions for some Linux distributions and Windows:

 Debian/Ubuntu
     A package is available under the name "python-serial".
+Note that some distributions package an older version of pySerial.

 Windows
     There is also a Windows installer for end users.
 It is located in the